 Ms Ward was appointed as a Non-Executive Director of BFML on 22 October 2003.
 Ms Ward has gained extensive business and finance experience through her role as Chief Executive Officer of Ansett Worldwide Aviation Services, as General Manager Finance for the TNT Group and as a Senior Ministerial Advisor.
-Ms Ward is a Director of Qantas Airways Limited (appointed June 2008) and Sydney Children's Hospital Foundation (appointed November 2012).
-Ms Ward is also a director of BCML (appointed January 2010), the Responsible Entity for listed funds BPA, and MUE.
-During the past four years, Ms Ward has also served as a Director of Essential Energy (June 2001 to December 2012) and Ausgrid and Endeavour Energy (July 2012 to December 2012).
+Ms Ward is a Director of Qantas Airways Limited (appointed June 2008), Caltex Australia Limited (appointed 1 April 2015) and Sydney Children's Hospital Foundation (appointed November 2012).
+Ms Ward is also a director of BCML (appointed January 2010), the Responsible Entity for listed funds BPA, and MUE, delisted on 17 September 2015.
+During the past three years, Ms Ward has also served as a Director of Essential Energy (June 2001 to December 2012) and Ausgrid and Endeavour Energy (July 2012 to December 2012).